SirRuBick/dotfiles/README.md

 - check fzf kubectl setup https://github.com/junegunn/fzf/wiki/examples#kubectl
 - more fzf integration
 - put python configs like flake8, black and isort
+- script to copy python configs to local dir? like ruff or project.toml

 ### Tools to check
 - httpie